engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 Defender detects when bots are being used to scan your site for vulnerabilities and shuts them down.
 The 404 limiter lets you stop the scan by detecting when a bot keeps visiting pages that do not exist, which can also save you from a giant strain on your site’s performance.

 ### Notifications and Reports
-Defender runs surveillance and sends notifications with information that matters.
+Defender runs surveillance and sends security notifications with information that matters.

 ### Reduce Setup Time With Saved Configs

 The configs module allows you to save your Defender configurations and reapply them to your other sites in just a few clicks.
-You can create and save an unlimited number of configurations.
+You can create and save an unlimited number of security configurations.

 ### Pwned Password Check